IanMitc/rysk/README.md

     "stage": "DISCARD"
 ```

-### //server:port/game/join/{gameID} (post Player)
+### //server:port/game/{gameID}/join

+- Join a game that the player is participating in.

-#### Input:
+#### Input: (post Player)

 ```
-    "playerEmail": "test3@example.com",
-    "playerName": "Testy McTestface",
+{
+    "playerId": 1,
-    "authToken": {
+    "playerAuthToken": {
-        "authToken": "4690fb69-0502-4c53-84e7-4093f8424ab7"
+        "authToken": "3ef407ea-1d03-4105-a8f8-49153786b000"
     }
+}
 ```

-- returns game board.
+- Returns game board.
 Can be used for joining new or existing games also to update board in UI if needed.

 #### Output: